You wanna give a kid nightmares? Tell 'em a fairy tale.

 Fairy tales were harrowing, often bloody affairs, perhaps purposefully told to scare the stuffing out of young listeners: "Be shrewd as snakes," these stories scream.
 "Don't go outside without someone with you.
 Listen to your ma and pa.
 Else the world's wolves will eat you up."

 Then, as children grow a little older, they learn that these stories—these fairy tales—are made up.
 The forest does not hold gingerbread houses.
 Wolves, no matter how hard they try, can never look like your grandmother.

 According to NBC's drama Grimm, they can.
 And do.

 Nick Burckhardt will tell you all about it, if you ask nicely and have a high endurance for outlandish tales.
-He might be hesitant to talk at first.
-After all, he's still getting used to this new reality of his.
-See, back in the day, Nick was just a run-of-the-mill police detective, spending his workdays putting run-of-the-mill bad guys behind bars.
+Back in the day, he'll say, he was just a run-of-the-mill police detective, spending his workdays putting run-of-the-mill bad guys behind bars.

 But that was before he started seeing monsters.

 They're called Wesen and, in Germanic fashion, pronounced vessin.
 They're the sorts of monsters that have haunted our fairy tales since the most ancient of days.
 Turns out, Nick's part of the storied Grimm family—a clan tasked from time immemorial to do battle with these supernatural beasties that still walk the earth.
 Most folks don't notice these monsters, at least not under normal circumstances.
 They disguise themselves as beautiful women or truculent teens or even the occasional grandmother, hiding from prying eyes … unless a couple of those eyes happen to belong to a Grimm.